Energy Savings with Retractable Awnings: Tampa Homeowner Guide

 ROI: How Fast Do Retractable Awnings Pay for Themselves?

-With annual energy savings of $400-$900 and a typical retractable awning investment of $2,500-$5,000 installed, most Tampa homeowners see a full return on investment in 4-7 years.
+With annual energy savings of $400-$900 and a typical retractable awning investment of $5,000 and up installed, most Tampa homeowners see a full return on investment in 4-7 years.
 Given that quality retractable awnings last 15-20 years, that's 10-15 years of pure savings after the payback period.

 Factor in that retractable awnings also increase home value by 8-12% of the awning's cost (according to real estate studies), and the effective payback period drops even further.